csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_05_PTSD.md

 #### **Social and Cultural Influences**
 - Gender roles and societal expectations may also play a role in PTSD development and coping strategies.
-  - Women may feel more pressure to internalize their stress, leading to heightened emotional symptoms.
+  - Women may feel more pressure socially to internalize their stress, leading to heightened emotional symptoms.
   - Men, on the other hand, are often socially conditioned to suppress emotions, potentially delaying diagnosis and treatment.

 #### **Treatment Implications**